caiyuqing/Open-DPSM/v2/Readme.md

 # Open Dynamic Pupil Size Modeling (Open-DPSM) Toolbox

+Please cite:

-Please cite: Cai, Y., Strauch, C., Van der Stigchel, S., & Naber, M. (2023).
+- Cai, Y., Strauch, C., Van der Stigchel, S., & Naber, M. (2023).
 Open-DPSM: An open-source toolkit for modeling pupil size changes to dynamic visual inputs.
 Behavior Research Methods. https://doi.org/10.3758/s13428-023-02292-1

-Yuqing Cai, Stefan Van der Stigchel, Julia Ganama, et al. Uncovering covert attention in complex environments with pupillometry.
+- Yuqing Cai, Stefan Van der Stigchel, Julia Ganama, et al. Uncovering covert attention in complex environments with pupillometry.
 Authorea.
 November 08, 2024.

-**The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.
-Open-DPSM can be used in two formats:**
+Same as v1: The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.

+Different to v1: This updated version incorporated more features to estimate regional weights, including the shape and number of weights (see below).

+**Open-DPSM can be used in two formats:**

 - [GUI](#gui): [main_app.py](main_app.py) (For those who don't use Python, a .exe form of the GUI can be found on https://osf.io/qvn64/.
 Download *Open-DPSM.zip* and unzip it.
 The GUI version of Open-DPSM can be started directly by running *Open-DPSM.exe* without Python.
 Please note that the *App_fig* folder should be in the same directory as the .exe.
 The executable file will take about 10 seconds to open.
 Also, using this form means that the user accepts all the default parameters as they cannot be changed.)
 - [Code](#code): [main.py](main.py)